 Anyone seeking asylum in Sweden is called to an interview at the Migration Agency.
 The interview (or the asylum investigation) is the occasion on which the asylum seeker should explain why s/he is seeking asylum.
 Those present at the interview are the asylum seeker, the Migration Agency case officer and usually an interpreter.
 In many cases, assigned counsel, whose role is to look after the asylum seeker’s interests, is also present.

-The asylum seeker does not produce free narratives.
-Instead, the caseworker asks questions, the interpreter interprets and the assigned counsel can contribute comments.
+The asylum seeker is first asked to speak freely about her or his reasons for asylum.
+Then the caseworker asks questions, the interpreter interprets and the assigned counsel can contribute comments.
 In other words, there are many people and factors that can influence how a narrative will be constructed, one important factor being that the asylum seeker and the caseworker have different goals with the interview.
 The asylum seeker’s goal is to get asylum in Sweden, while the caseworker’s goal is to find evidence that will help decide whether the asylum seeker has the right to asylum in Sweden.
 The asylum seeker’s narrative is constructed not just during the asylum investigation, but also during other interviews and meetings that take place during the asylum process.

-In the Migrant Narratives in the Asylum Process research project, we will attempt to answer these questions.
+In the Asylum Narratives research project, we will attempt to answer these questions.
 We will study the asylum interview as a communicative situation.
 We will also examine the oral and written communication that surrounds the interview, for example the documentation produced by the caseworker and the assigned counsel.
 We are also interested in the way the participants in the asylum interview make sense of the communication.

 Focus on language